-The 2021 Cinema Unbound Awards honorees are Steve McQueen, Garrett Bradley, Gus Van Sant, Mollye Asher, and Alex Bulkley: boundary-breaking multimedia storytellers working at the intersection of art and cinema.
-The awards will be presented on March 4, 2021, kicking off the 44th Annual Portland International Film Festival running from March 5 to March 14, 2021.
+The 2021 Cinema Unbound Awards honorees were Steve McQueen, Garrett Bradley, Gus Van Sant, Mollye Asher, and Alex Bulkley: boundary-breaking multimedia storytellers working at the intersection of art and cinema.
+The awards were presented on March 4, 2021, kicking off the 44th Annual Portland International Film Festival which ran from March 5 to March 14, 2021.

-The Drive-In Cinema Unbound Awards at the Zidell Yards will feature live entertainment, food, and drink, and a FREE screening of Minari immediately following the Cinema Unbound Awards presentation at 8 PM.
-The Virtual Cinema Unbound Awards will be available for FREE worldwide.
+The Drive-In Cinema Unbound Awards at the Zidell Yards featured live entertainment, food, and drink, and a FREE screening of Minari immediately following the Cinema Unbound Awards presentation.
+The Virtual Cinema Unbound Awards was available for FREE worldwide.